floratos-lab/hipc-dashboard-pipeline/README.md

 ### Release Preparation

-The quality control and standardization process produces new, denormalized versions of the curation data.
+The quality control and standardization process produces new, denormalized versions of the source spreadsheets which are placed under **./data/standardized_curations**.
-These data then undergo further processing to generate the final data release files which will be uploaded to the Dashboard.
+These files then undergo further processing to generate the final data release files which will be uploaded to the Dashboard.
 This processing is essentially a straightforward repackaging of the spreadsheets into a format appropriate for the upload scripts.
 It involves splitting immune signatures into individual spreadsheet files, one signature per file.
-The final release files are stored under **./data/release_files** and have the same columns as the standardized curation data, with some additions to support the requirements of the Dashboard itself and to preserve original curated values for fields updated by the pipeline.
+The final release files are stored under **./data/release_files** and have the same columns as the standardized curation files, with some additions to support the requirements of the Dashboard itself and to preserve original curated values for fields updated by the pipeline.

+The release preparation process also generates a number of convenience files, i.e., partially re-normalized versions of the standardized curations.
+These files are available in spreadsheet format, to facilitate human inspection; and in the Broad GMT tab delimited file format, to support downstream computational processing.
+The files are stored under **./data/convenience_files**

 Additional details about the processing pipeline can be found under the **./data** directory.